vita-epfl/stable-clearaudio/docs/datasets.md

 - `sox_noises_dir`: Directory containing noise samples for SoX-based effects
 - `low_quality_effects_dir`: Directory containing effect configuration files
 - `degradation_presets`: List of degradation preset names to apply to the audio
-- `effects_mode`: Specifies how effects should be applied:
-  - `specific`: Uses specific effect presets defined in configuration files
-  - `random`: Applies random effects based on preset configurations

 The system will apply each preset in the `degradation_presets` list to the audio sequentially.
 Each preset corresponds to a YAML configuration file located in the `low_quality_effects_dir` directory, with specific presets typically stored in a `specific` subdirectory and random presets in a `random` subdirectory.